Fruit peels in the wild: do they or don’t they belong?

 Any last words?
 Every individual plays an important role in helping our environment and protecting it for our future.

 Can you believe we’re at week 3 already?
-Week 1 is about my expectations and why I wanted to transition to a Low Waste lifestyle.
-Week 2 is about my essentials and the changes I made.
-For week 3, I’ll be sharing my thoughts on what I’ve enjoyed most and least during the Low Impact transition.
+Zero Waste Month: Week 1 is about my expectations and why I wanted to transition to a zero waste lifestyle.
+Zero Waste Month: Week 2 is about my essentials and the changes I made.
+For week 3, I’ll be sharing my thoughts on what I’ve enjoyed most and least during the zero waste transition.

-What’s one change you’ve enjoyed during your Low Impact transition?
+What’s one change you’ve enjoyed during your zero waste transition?
 Lately, I’ve enjoyed making my own food.
 So far, I’ve made hummus and almond milk, both of which are simple to make at home.
-Best of all, you can buy most of these ingredients plastic and waste free.
+Best of all, you can buy most of these ingredients plastic and waste-free.
 They also turned out better than I expected.

 To make the hummus, I used garbanzo beans, garlic, water, salt, lemon juice, and olive oil.
 The only plastic waste produced from the homemade hummus was the plastic bottle of the tahini sauce.
 I only had to buy the garlic and garbanzo beans, which were luckily available in bulk.

-What’s one thing you did not enjoy about the transition?
-I didn’t enjoy seeing all of my food waste and giving up some of my favorite snacks & food.
-There were some snacks and food I intentionally didn’t buy because of their excessive and unnecessary packaging.
+What’s one thing you did not enjoy about the zero waste transition?
+I didn’t enjoy seeing all of my food waste and giving up some of my favorite snacks & foods.
+There were some snacks and foods I intentionally didn’t buy because of their excessive and unnecessary packaging.
 I knew I would feel really guilty if I bought them.
-However, with the new mindset, it lead me to making my own food and finding other options.
+However, with the new mindset, it led me to make my own food and to find other options.
 It’s not the end of the world and I was able to compromise and try new things.
 I’m still human and there are some snacks I’ll never give up like my Asian snacks and Lays Ketchup chips (best chips ever).

 What ended up in my plastic container?

-Some of my waste included food packaging I bought before I started the Low Waste transition.
+Some of my waste included food packaging I bought before I started the zero waste transition.

-What’s one change you’ve enjoyed during your Low Impact transition?
-I’m very grateful to be able to compost (Yes!
+What’s one change you’ve enjoyed during your transition to zero waste?
+I’m very grateful to be able to compost (yes!
 It’s the little things).
 This is my life now and this is what gets me excited.
 I am a lot more conscious of the food waste I produce and I love finding other alternatives that are better for the Earth.
-This includes freezing food I can’t finish before the expiration date, turning over ripen produce into green juices (great way to get those servings in), and then, composting the odds & ends from my fruits & veggies.
+This includes freezing food I can’t finish before the expiration date, turning over ripen produce into green juices (great way to get those servings in), and then as a last resort, only composting leftovers and the peels from fruits & veggies.
 It truly feels great being able to limit my waste just by living within the means of a mindful lifestyle.
 One more thing I’d like to add is my love for my stainless steel lunchbox from ECOlunchbox.
 It’s lightweight and I can carry it anywhere.
 They’re great for packing up leftovers when I eat out –– no wasted food and no wasted take-out containers.

 What’s one tip you would give to someone who wants to compost at home?
 Food waste is the number one waste for most people and I feel very lucky to live in a city that offers composting.
 I also know this might not be available to everyone, which is quite unfortunate.
 My advice is to seek out a compost facility or garden in your community (if available) and utilize what they offer.
 You can also make DIY compost bins at home whether you live in a house with a backyard, an apartment with a small patio, or limited space.
 Recology also offers free compost bins in selected cities.
 Contact your local Recology for more info!